 1. Watch a Baseball Game at Kaufman Stadium

-- Creating an outfield experience was part of the 2009 renovations of Kauffman Stadium; complete with mini golf, carousel, batting cages, little league field, numerous Royals fan shops, party deck, Royals Hall of Fame, and outfield seating.
+- Creating an outfield experience was part of the 2009 renovations of Kauffman Stadium; complete with mini golf, a carousel, batting cages, little league field, numerous Royals fan shops, party deck, Royals Hall of Fame, and outfield seating.

 - Kauffman Stadium is famous for its world’s largest, privately funded fountain in the outfield.
 Kansas City, the city of fountains, has the second most fountains in the world.
-The city with the most fountains, Rome.
+The city with the most fountains: Rome.

 - Directly across the parking lot from Kauffman Stadium is the Chiefs Arrowhead Stadium.
 There are no restaurants or bars surrounding the stadiums, only endless parking lots.
 We took friends’ and Lyft drivers’ advice to eat dinner near our hotel before the game.
 All Uber, Lyft, and taxis are required to pick up riders in Lot A outside Kauffman Stadium.

 - The Royals Hall of Fame, in collaboration with the National Baseball Museum Hall of Fame & Museum, features exhibits from the World Series.
 Admission is free to baseball fans before the 8th inning.

 - Historic City Market, also known as River Market, is a year round farmers market since 1857.
 In additional to local produce, there are many international restaurants, home good stores, gift shops, and grocery stores.
 The Arabia Steamboat Museum is also located here with the world’s largest collection of Pre-Civil War artifacts.